elatella/deep-prepyto-paper/manuscript.md

 To address these issues, cryo-ET is the methode of choice.
 To perform quantitative studies on the resulting tomograms, accurate segmentation of both synaptic vesicles and the interconnecting filaments are required.
 Among the different cell features, synaptic vesicles are the most time consuming to segment.
-Despite their very homogeneous size and shape, their sheer number and finding their true center (du to the missing wedge problematic) complicates their segmentation.
+Despite their very homogeneous size and shape, their sheer number and finding their true center (due to the missing wedge problem) complicates their segmentation.

 Problem 2D and 3D

-Aim
+Our aim is the creation of a deep-learning pipeline, which is taught to segment cellular features, starting with synaptic vesicles.
-Creation of a deep-learning pipeline, which is taught to segment cellular features, starting with synaptic vesicles.
+We decided to teach our network with a real world dataset rather than using synthetic datasets, as it is often custom, as the synthetic datasets lack noise and would represent a complete 360° 3D object, which our datasets cannot due to the missing wedge problem in cryo-ET.
-We decided to teach our network with a real world dataset rather than using synthetic datasets, as it is often custom, as the synthetic datasets lack noise and ould represent a complete 360° 3D object, which our datasets cannot due to the missing wedge problem in cryo-ET. proposed method provides the initial step for downstream segmentation of subcellular compartments such as synaptic connectors and tethers for which an extremely accurate vesicle segmentation is required
+Our proposed method provides the initial step for downstream segmentation of subcellular compartments such as synaptic connectors and tethers for which an extremely accurate vesicle segmentation is required.

 ## Results